Based on the original post by Aldous Huxley, below is my reflection:

 The full breath has two complementary processes: inhalation and exhalation.
 No inhalation is possible without exhalation and no exhalation is possible without inhalation.
 Inhalation is like holding and exhalation is like releasing.
 If I want to understand another person's perspective, I need to really listen to the other person's voice and letting go of my voice.
 Otherwise two voices collide creating discord in our relationships.
 Sadly this way of communication results in relationship breakups.
 Relationship is not a one way street.
 Conflicts arise and result in deadly wars and many innocent people get killed.
 In counseling sessions I often see such patterns of communication in couples resulting "I am right and you are wrong".
 When they learn how to listen to each other in a reciprocal way, relationships get better.
 They acquire the skill of creating a wholesome balance between holding and releasing.
 What helps me create such a balance is by being fully present and quietly listen empathically to what the other person is saying.
 Such communications clears up clouds of misunderstanding and creating a bridge of wholesome relationships.
 Namaste.
+Poet Pablo Neurada reminds me of a poem written by an anonymous Zen master.

 Sitting by the river Doing nothing, Spring comes The grass grows by itself.
 Such words of wisdom have been sign posts in my life, a daily reminder to count up to twelve, be in the zone of being, letting go of my busy and often noisy world of doing and having.
 Such words remind me to pause, feel and be with my natural rhythm of life giving and life sustaining breath, to count up to twelve, to stay in the being zone.
 Such words have been my daily prayer washing away the noise of irritation and agitation, frustration and anger, and fear and anxiety.
 Such words open up the door for meeting my being without craving and without holding.
 They create a wide open space filled with unseen beauty, unheard sound, and unknown strangers.
 Such words take me to a land of emptiness filled with fullness, a land of formless forms, a land beyond space and time.
 This is my daily prayer, a meditative prayer creating birth of joy, awe, joy, fulfillment and gratitude in in my daily living.
 May we take time out to count up to twelve everyday to be connected with our being!
 Namaste!
 I deeply appreciate reading Three Mystical Powers written by Fred LaMotte.
 Reading this article, I got three precious gifts of living a full life.